frucelee/System-immunology_BWB/README.md

-Code for "A systems immunology approach reveals distinct roles of genetic and non-genetic factors in shaping variation of immune responses in BWB"
+Code for "A systems immunology approach reveals distinct roles of genetic and non-genetic factors in shaping variation of immune responses in BWB".